ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The `crypto` plugin now uses Elektra's `libinvoke` and the `base64` plugin in order to encode and decode Base64 strings.
 This improvement reduces code duplication between the two plugins. *(Peter Nirschl)*
 - The completion for [fish](http://fishshell.com) now also suggest the `info/` meta attributes of the [file plugin](https://www.libelektra.org/plugins/file). *(René Schwaiger)*
-- The [`list` plugin](http://libelektra.org/plugins/list) now allows to pass common configuration for plugins below the "config/" setting.
+- The [`list` plugin](http://libelektra.org/plugins/list) now allows us to pass common configuration for all plugins by using keys below the "config/" setting.
   The updated plugin documentation contains more information and an example. *(Thomas Wahringer)*
 - <<TODO>>
 - <<TODO>>
 - <<TODO>>